Machine Learning and Transformers for Thyroid Carcinoma Diagnosis: A Review: Introduction

+Nonetheless, the trust serves as a critical intermediary, impacting the extent to which factors related to \ac{AI} affect user acceptance.
+Research has explored the roles of trust, risk, and security in determining the uptake of \ac{AI}-powered support \cite{calisto2022modeling}.
+Empirical investigations within these studies have underscored the essential influence of trust in forming the basis of user acceptance.
 Cancer is marked by the unchecked growth of cells across various parts of the body.
 These cells multiply erratically and can spread, damaging healthy tissue \cite{bechar2023harenessing}.
 Such uncontrolled cell growth is triggered by changes or mutations in the DNA of these cells \cite{habchi2023ai}.
 The DNA in cells comprises multiple genes, which provide the instructions necessary for a cell's function, growth, and division.
-When these instructions are erroneous, it can interrupt the normal functioning of cells and may result in the development of cancer \cite{dabbagh2022application, arunachalam2021study, atlihan2020recent, salem2023cancer}. \ac{TC}, in particular, is recognized as one of the most common types of endocrine malignancies around the globe \cite{deng2020global, hammouda2006registre}.
+When these instructions are erroneous, it can interrupt the normal functioning of cells and may result in the development of cancer \cite{salem2023cancer}. \Ac{TC}, in particular, is recognized as one of the most common types of endocrine malignancies around the globe \cite{deng2020global}.